Program Admission - Therapeutic Massage AAS

 Applying for Program Admission

-Completed packets are due by: the fifteenth of each month
+You will receive a program admission packet at the pre-admission information session.
+Completed program admission packets are due by the fifteenth of each month

 - Applicants must be prepared to meet the following criteria: